 What is PANDAS/PANS?

-PANDAS, or Paediatric Autoimmune Neuropsychiatric Disorder associated with Streptococcal infections is triggered by a misdirected immune response resulting in inflammation of the brain.
+PANDAS, or Paediatric Autoimmune Neuropsychiatric Disorder associated with Streptococcal infections is triggered by a misdirected immune response resulting in brain inflammation.
 As the name suggests, this is due to exposure to a bacteria called Streptococcus Pyogenes, a common cause for “strep throat” and scarlet fever.
-There is a larger umbrella term, Paediatric Acute-onset Neurological Syndrome - PANS, which is defined by a severe onset of unexplainable symptoms of OCD and / or tics in response to any infection.
-Apart from the aforementioned Streptococcus Pyogenes, another common cause in Hong Kong is Mycoplasma Pneumoniae.
-PANDAS and PANS are most likely to develop in children between the ages of 3 and 15 years.
+There is a larger umbrella term, Paediatric Acute-onset Neurological Syndrome - PANS, defined by a severe onset of unexplainable symptoms of OCD and / or tics in response to any infection.
+Apart from Streptococcus Pyogenes, another common cause in Hong Kong is Mycoplasma Pneumoniae.
+PANDAS and PANS are most likely to develop in children between 3 and 15 years old.

 These disorders maybe overlooked, partly because of the assumption that there is no underlying medical cause for the child’s psychiatric symptoms and that, currently, there is no definitive test.
-PANDAS and PANS are clinical diagnoses based on a collection of signs, symptoms, medical history and laboratory findings that cannot be explained by any other neurological or medical disorders.⁵
+PANDAS and PANS are clinical diagnoses based on a collection of signs, symptoms, medical history and laboratory findings that any other neurological or medical disorders cannot explain.⁵

 How do children get PANDAS/PANS?